mateuszoleksy/DesignLab/README.md

 # DesignLab
-Repository for files associated with Design Laboratory We choose DARKBOX environment control.
+Repository for files associated with Design Laboratory We chose Rack environment control.